AlarconGanoza/sphericalAcoustic/README.md

 ## 3. Initial acoustic data available
 Some RIRs simulated in Matlab are available in <a href="https://github.com/AlarconGanoza/sphericalAcoustic/tree/master/initialRIR">/initialRIR</a> .
-RIRs are obtained using the tool developed in [1].
+RIRs are obtained using the tool developed in Matlab.

 ## 4. Usage
 To use the libraries you have to copy both .py files to the work environment and import.